-Our effective tax rate includes a rate benefit attributable to the fact that, following our IPO and after this offering, approximately 78% and 73%, respectively, of Artisan Partners Holdings' earnings will be attributable to other partners and will not be taxable to us.
+Our effective tax rate includes a rate benefit attributable to the fact that, following our IPO, the November 2013 Offering and after this offering, approximately 78%, 72% and %, respectively, of Artisan Partners Holdings' earnings will be attributable to other partners and will not be taxable to us.
 This favorable impact is partially offset by the impact of certain permanent items, primarily attributable to certain compensation-related expenses that are not deductible for tax purposes.
 Absent these items, our pro forma effective tax rate, on the portion of Artisan Partners Holdings' income attributable to us, would be approximately 36%.